oscarbutler/restaurant/README.md

 ## About

+This is a restaurant booking system.
+The objective of this is to allow the user to succesfully book a reservation.
+It should also allow the user to edit and view the booking they have made.

 ## Design

 - I have chosen the design because it is simple but also very useful.
 This is because the user can see what the website contains